-Pro Tip: If your dates are even slightly dry, it’s a good idea to soak them in very hot water for 15-20 minutes.
+- Dry dates: Soak them in very hot water for 15-20 minutes.
 This will help soften and plump them up.
-The dates are critical to achieving the correct ‘rollable’ consistency of the balls.
-If you use different (not Medjool) dates, you may need to add 1-2 tsp extra water to the mixture to form a rollable consistency.
+The dates are critical to achieving the correct rollable consistency of the balls.

-Can I Freeze them?
-Of course – In fact, I suggest doubling up on the recipe and freezing the coconut date balls in an airtight glass container for up to 3 months.
-If there are enough balls for more than one layer in the tub, place a piece of parchment paper between, so the balls don’t stick together as they freeze.
+Yes!
+I suggest doubling up on the recipe and freezing these no bake protein balls in an airtight glass container for up to 3 months.
+Place parchment paper between the balls so they don’t stick together as they freeze.

 Allow the coconut date balls to thaw for just 10-15 minutes from the freezer before enjoying!

-However, if you want to make these as vegan coconut protein balls, a reader has let me know that they used plant-based protein and just increased the water in the batter slightly until it was rollable.
+However, a reader has let me know that she used plant-based protein and just increased the water in the batter slightly until it was rollable.

 More High Protein Recipes